epfl-ada/ada-2021-project-f-jab/README.md

 ## Research Questions

-We aim at addressing the following 4-5 main points with provided research questions (RQ):
+We aim at addressing the following 5 main points with provided research questions (RQ):

-1) Relation between Box Office sales and number of quotes of a movie.
+1) RQ1: Relation between Box Office sales and number of quotes of a movie 1.1.
+Linear regression between total number of quotes on a movie and domestic box office revenue 1.2.
+Observational study with propensity score matching

-	- RQ1: *Is there a tendency between number of sold tickets and the 'hype' about a movie as it appears in the news paper media?*
+2) RQ2: An Investigation into Time Series Box Office and Quotes in a Few Movies 2.1.
+Initial analysis and Kolmogorov-Smirnov test 2.2.
+Checking correlation and Granger causality

-2) Sentiment analysis in quotes about movies over time.
-Additionaly relate sentiment to Box Office sales and see if positive/negative media coverage affect the sale of tickets.
+3) RQ3: Sentiment analysis in quotes about movies over time 3.1 Sentiment and Box Office
-	- RQ2.1: *Does the media/quoters opinion on a certain movie affect the amount of sold tickets?*
-	- RQ2.2: *Does the sentiment seen in quotes relate to the rating on IMDB?*

-3) Analyze interdependencies between movies.
-	- RQ3: *How does the premiere dates and "public" opinion on a movie and its sales interfere with the sales of another movie and its premiere data?*
+	3.2.
+Sentiment and IMDb - (WIP)

-4) (Maybe:) Interpret if there is a bias in the data
+4) RQ4: Searching for a bias in the data
-	- RQ4: *Is there a bias within the quotes and sentiment or rating of a movie w.r.t gender, ethnicity, etc.?*
+	4.1.
+Are quotes in Quotebank regarding movies biased?
+	4.2.
+Bias in Internet Movie Database ratings

-5) (Maybe:) The effect of COVID on media coverage of movies.
+5) RQ5: The effect of COVID on media coverage of movies 5.1.
+Calculate mean number of quotes on movies between 2015-2019 on a daily basis, calculate confidence intervals (bootstrapping), compare with 2020 data
-	- RQ5: *Are movies between 2015-2019 quoted more frequently on average than movies came out during the pandemic, is the difference significant?*
+	5.2.
+Use regression for comparison of the mean number of quotes across movies in covid and non-covid period, use t-test for comparison of means

 ## Proposed additional datasets